Close

 Example:

-If the policyholder dies due to injuries they inflicted on themselves, the insurance claim will typically be denied.
+The policyholder dies from injuries they deliberately inflicted on themselves.
+The claim will be denied.

 Claims Not Filed within the Specified Time